Kihara-Njoroge/django-dropbox-app/README.md

   ```
   2. Open your web browser and access the app at http://localhost:8000 or as per the URL displayed in the terminal.
   3. You will see a login page.
 Click on the "Allow" button to authenticate the app with your Dropbox account.
-  4. Once authenticated, you will be able to view the contents of your Dropbox account and perform file operations such as           downloading, uploading, and deleting files and folders.
+  4. Once authenticated, you will be able to view the contents of your Dropbox account and perform file operations such as           downloading, uploading, and deleting files and folders and create new folders.